Scenic hiking trail in the Great Smoky Mountains

 Gatlinburg Trail 3.8 mi RT Easy (flat) Dogs, bikes, strollers allowed

-Clingmans Dome 1 mi RT Easy-Moderate Best panoramic views in park
+Kuwohi (Clingmans Dome) 1 mi RT Easy to Moderate Best panoramic views in park

 Grotto Falls 2.6 mi RT Moderate Walk behind waterfall